thebashpotato/shran/README.md

 # Compile the source
 cargo build

-# Run the tests
+# Run the tests (they need to be ran in order, so specify a single thread)
-cargo test
+cargo test -- --test-threads 1

 # Run the debug version
 ./target/debug/shran help